Almohawis/odoo-installer/README.md

 ## How To Use?
  1. git clone https://github.com/Almohawis/odoo-installer.git
+ 2. cd odoo-installer
- 2. chmod +x ./setup-odoo
+ 3. chmod +x ./setup-odoo
- 3. ./setup-odoo
+ 4. ./setup-odoo
- 4. Select The Version
+ 5. Select The Version
- 5. Confirm
+ 6. Confirm
- 6. Enter Admin Password
+ 7. Enter Admin Password
- 7. Select The Port " For odoo 18 "
+ 8. Select The Port " For odoo 18 "
- 8. Enjoy (:
+ 9. Enjoy (: